 The Salomon Prize

-The recipient of the Salomon Prize will receive £1,000 cash and The Salomon Prize trophy – a soft-ground etching of Salomon by William Daniell after George Dance made in 1810 - to be held by the recipient for the duration of the year.
-For full prize details, please refer to the Terms & Conditions.
+The recipient of the Salomon Prize will receive £1,000 and the Salomon Prize trophy: a distinctive etching of Salomon by William Daniell, after George Dance made in 1810, to be held by the recipient for the duration of the year.
+They will be profiled on the RPS and ABO websites for the year.

 Who can be nominated?

 The Salomon Prize is for musicians who play in any orchestra that is a member of the ABO.
 They can be a designated member or a guest engaged to perform regularly in the orchestra, and should be resident in the UK.